Article

 16.2 EXTERIOR LIGHTING

-The following exterior lighting requirements apply to lighting for multi-family dwellings, mixed-use development, and nonresidential uses on private property.
+The following exterior lighting requirements apply to lighting for multi-family dwellings, multi-dwelling developments, mixed-use development, and nonresidential uses on private property.
 These lighting regulations do not apply to lighting in the right-of-way or the illumination of signs.

 1. Maximum Lighting Regulations